Treating Labrum Tears Glastonbury

 How is a Labrum Tear Diagnosed?

-A labral tear can only be diagnosed with an MRI.
-But, our team at the New England Stem Cell Institute also does a thorough exam.
+A labral tear can only be diagnosed with an MRI, but our team at the New England Stem Cell Institute will normally conduct a thorough physical exam first.
 If our team suspects a labrum tear, we may perform a diagnostic injection by putting a small amount of anesthetic in the joint under ultrasound guidance.
 If you experience significant relief after the injection, then a labrum tear could be the cause of your symptoms.
 An MRI would then be used to confirm the tear.

 How are Labral Tears Treated?